eprst/java_util/README.md

-Fast Murmur3 hash implementation for Java, mostly a fork of [yonik](https://github.com/yonik/java_util) work with String-optimized 128-bit implementation added.
+Fast Murmur3 hash implementation for Java, mostly a fork of [yonik](https://github.com/yonik/java_util) work with String-optimized 128-bit implementation and Guava-style sink added.
 See [blog post](http://yonik.com/murmurhash3-for-java/) about the original verion.

 There are 3 128-bit versions provided: